brunonicko/tippo/README.rst

 Example
 -------

-Instead of using a try block for forward compatibility:
+Instead of using an ugly try block for forwards compatibility...

 .. code:: python